 In 2017, more than 2 million foreign visitors took a trip to Scotland’s capital.
 And it’s becoming more and more popular every year.
 If you’re considering a visit to the city, you might want assurances that it’s a safe place to be a tourist.

 Here’s some good news for you – it absolutely is!
-In this article, we’ve compiled a big list of reasons why Edinburgh is a very safe place to visit.
-If you have any concerns about visiting the city, we’ve cleared them all up here.
+In this article, I’ve compiled a big list of reasons why Edinburgh is a very safe place to visit.
+If you have any concerns about visiting the city, I’ve cleared them all up here.

 For the best, safest, and most enjoyable trip to Edinburgh, read on!